Procurement Card (Pcard) Quick Reference Guide

 Those who are authorized to use the Pcard agree to comply with these practices:

-You can use your Pcard for most goods and services under $2,500, including but not limited to:
+You can use your Pcard for most low value goods and select services, including but not limited to:

 Inventorial equipment cannot be purchased with the Pcard.
 At UCLA, inventorial equipment refers to items that: